p-Lukas/antaeus/README.md

    4. in case of a CustomerNotFoundException or CurrencyMismatchException, the invoice is marked as failed:
       - failed invoices will either be reviewed by the support-team or an automated solution exists to fix issues
       - failed invoices will be marked for retry
-4. after support approves or automated system fixed the invoices failed due to exception.
+4. after support approves or an automated system fixed the failed invoices, they are marked by the external system ready for retry.
-As retry marked invoices will be reprocessed.
-See API-endpoint for trigger.
+5. As retry marked invoices will be reprocessed.
+API-endpoint for trigger (/rest/v1/rerun).

-## Comments on Improvements:
+## Comments on possible Improvements:
-- Not much thought was left on the design of the added API-Endpoints.
+- Not much thought put into the design of the added API-Endpoints.
 As they are considered out of scope for this task.
 Prob.
 Improvements needed.
+- Batch processing of invoices could be implemented.
+Decreases loading time from DB and failover time improves.
+- Process of handling failed Invoices
+- No recovery mechanism is implemented in case of processing failure.
+- writing most testcases was skipped due to lack of time

 ## time spent:
-1. 90min looking through the code base, running the rest API and sketching out the first solution idea
+1. 1,5h looking through the code base, running the rest API and sketching out the first solution idea
-2. 180min first iteration: no concurrency, no tests, no scheduler
+2. 3h first iteration: no concurrency, no tests, no scheduler
-3. 150min Added Concurrency and scheduler.
+3. 2,5h Added Concurrency and scheduler.
 Investigation on how kotlin coroutine works in detail.
 Upgrading of dependencies to use this feature fully (most of the time spent here :/)
+4. 1,5h Fighting with gradle a bit more. & added some test (should be expanded on...). + improved comments

+### Total time spent:
+~ 1d familiarising myself with Kotlin.
+It is the first time I use it.
+~ 1d working on this project

 ----